Greg Sams: Life and works

 Greg has been a wheelchair user since falling from a tree whilst a freshman at the University of California, Berkeley.

 Greg moved to London and, aged 19, then subsequently opened SEED, a macrobiotic restaurant in Paddington with his brother Craig Sams in 1968.

 SEED Restaurant soon became popular with the 1960s London psychedelic scene, and was frequented by John Lennon among others, who drew a cartoon about his experiences at SEED.

 The Sams brothers opened a specialised macrobiotic foodshop, Ceres Grain, the following year.
 To spread the word about Ceres and SEED, Greg published three editions of a specialised magazine called 'Harmony'.
 During the 1970s, Greg, his brother Craig and their father Ken edited and published a magazine called 'Seed, the Journal of Organic Living' over a seven-year period.

 In 1970 Greg and Craig set up Harmony Foods, which eventually became known as Whole Earth Foods.

+In 1982, Greg invented the first commercially produced veggie burger, which he christened VegeBurger and went on to become a worldwide success after the word “veggie” started entering the lexicon in the late 1970s.

 In 1982, Greg left Whole Earth Foods with his brother who went on to become chairperson of the Soil Association, and develop Green & Blacks organic chocolate with his partner.

 In 1990, Sams opened Strange Attractions in London, the only shop in the world dedicated to chaos theory.
 He became known for his fractal art, his designs adorning postcards, t-shirts and textiles all over the world.